quotationtool/quotationtool.editorial/src/quotationtool/editorial/README.txt

 True

-OK, now we have come to think that there is still a failure in foo:
+OK, now, after some time we have come to think that there is still a failure in foo:

 >>> from quotationtool.editorial.status import EditorialStatus
 >>> stat2 = EditorialStatus()
 >>> stat2.status = 'reopened'
 >>> stat2.comment = u"2 Dollar, this it is not OK"
->>> stat2.revisor = u"Marshall X"

-The revision is stored on the history which is choose the name with a
+The revision is again stored on the history which chooses the name with a namechooser:
-namechooser:

 >>> from zope.container.interfaces import INameChooser
 >>> name = INameChooser(IEditorialHistory(foo)).chooseName(None, stat2)